markmoxon/elite-source-code-6502-second-processor/README.md

 My hope is that the non-profit intentions of this repository will enable it to stay hosted and available, but the original copyright holders do have the right to ask for it to be taken down, in which case I will comply without hesitation.
 I do hope, though, that along with the various other disassemblies and commentaries of this source, it will remain viable.

-## Building Tube Elite from the source
+## Building 6502 Second Processor Elite from the source

 ### Requirements

-You will need the following to build Tube Elite from the source:
+You will need the following to build 6502 Second Processor Elite from the source:

 * BeebAsm, which can be downloaded from the [BeebAsm repository](https://github.com/stardot/beebasm).
 Mac and Linux users will have to build their own executable with `make code`, while Windows users can just download the `beebasm.exe` file.
 * Python.
 Both versions 2.7 and 3.x should work.
 * Mac and Linux users may need to install `make` if it isn't already present (for Windows users, `make.exe` is included in this repository).

-Let's look at how to build Tube Elite from the source.
+Let's look at how to build 6502 Second Processor Elite from the source.

 ### Build targets